 You might hear the word “campaign” and flashback to those Mad Men ad campaigns.
 They’re somewhat similar, but in an era where engagement marketing is surpassing interruption marketing, marketing campaigns are a more effective way to get your brand’s message across.

-Basically, marketing campaigns are a way to communicate a specific message to targeted, segmented groups—via content.
-Campaigns can be large or small.
-They can be crafted around a new product or existing service.
-But, above all, they are a tactic to communicate your brand in a direct and measured way.
+Basically, marketing campaigns are a way to communicate a specific message to targeted groups via content.
+Campaigns can be large or small, built around a product launch or a brand initiative.
+Above all, they are a structured way to execute your marketing strategy and drive measurable brand awareness through coordinated content, ads, and social media efforts.

 Why Should You Create Marketing Campaigns?